AI4Code-HUST/VulGuard/docs/INSTALL.md

 # Installation

+VulGuard utilize multiple tools to build data and replicate models'results.
+Please install these dependencies before using models if you install VulGuard via Python packages.
+In addition, we offer installation via Docker.
+We encourage installation via Docker as all tools and dependencies would be installed.

+VulGuard has been tested on Linux, Windows and MacOS (via Docker with wsl2)

 ## Requirements

-VulGuard utilize multiple tools to build data and replicate models'results.
-Please install these dependencies before using models.

 ### Core Requirements
 - Python >= 3.7